What is Scrutiny?

 - to scrutinise the Medium Term Financial Plan, the Budget and other financial proposals of the Council of Ministers

 - to report to the States on matters that they have reviewed and make recommendations

 Corporate Services Panel on Scrutiny website

 Education and Home Affairs Panel on Scrutiny website

-Health, Social Security and Housing Panel on Scrutiny website
+Health and Social Security Panel on Scrutiny website